-- States the areas of practice in which the chambers' barristers most commonly provide legal services; - States and provides a description of the chambers' barristers most commonly provided legal services, allowing consumers to sufficiently understand their expertise; - Provides information about the factors which might influence the timescales of the chambers' barristers most commonly provided legal services; and - Encloses the BSB's Public Access Guidance for Lay Clients.
+- States the areas of practice in which the chambers' barristers most commonly provide legal services; - States and provides a description of the chambers' barristers most commonly provided legal services, allowing consumers to sufficiently understand their expertise; - Provides information about the factors which might influence the timescales of a case; and - Encloses the BSB's Public Access Guidance for Lay Clients.
 Note that this is only required if some or all of the barristers practising from the chambers in question are undertaking Public Access work.